Tarab-Imam/first/README.md

 # first
-It's my first git repository.
+This is going to be my first git repository.